-- I. It is the policy PA Health & Wellness® (PHW) that a tandem autologous transplant is medically necessary for members who meet all of the following criteria: - A. Patient has any of the following diagnoses: - 1.
+- I. It is the policy PA Health & Wellness[®] (PHW) that a tandem autologous transplant is medically necessary when meeting all the following criteria: - A. Member/enrollee has any of the following diagnoses: - 1.
 Newly diagnosed or responsive multiple myeloma (MM); - 2.
 Testicular germ cell tumors, either of the following: - a.
 Relapsed testicular cancer; - b.
 Tumors that are refractory to a cisplatin-based chemotherapeutic regimen. - 3.
 High-risk neuroblastoma characterized by any of the following: - a.
-Child with Stage 2A or 2B disease, any age, with MYCN amplification, and unfavorable histopathology; - b.
+Child with Stage 2A or 2B disease, any age, with MYCN amplification; - b.
 Child with Stage 3 disease and either of the following: - i.
-Any age, with MYCN amplification, - ii. $\geq$ 547 days, no MYCN amplification, and unfavorable histopathology; - c.
-Child with Stage 4 disease and any of the following: - i. < 365 days, with MYCN amplification, - ii. > 547 days, - iii.
-365 < 547 days with MYCN amplification, and/or diploidy, and/or unfavorable histology; - d.
-Child who is Stage 4S disease < 365 days, and MYCN gene amplification. - B. Does not have ANY of the following contraindications: - 1.
+Any age with MYCN amplification, - ii. \geq 547 days old, no MYCN amplification, and unfavorable histopathology; - c.
+Child with Stage 4 disease and any of the following: - i. < 365 days old, with MYCN amplification, - ii. \geq 547 days old, - iii.
+365 to < 547 days old with MYCN amplification, and/or diploidy, and/or unfavorable histology; - d.
+Child who is Stage 4S disease < 365 days old, and MYCN gene amplification. - B. Does not have ANY of the following contraindications: - 1.
 Glomerular filtration rate < 40 mL/min/1.73m2 unless being considered for multiorgan transplant; - 2.
 Acute renal failure with rising creatinine or on dialysis and low likelihood of recovery; - 3.
 Acute liver failure, or cirrhosis with portal hypertension or synthetic dysfunction unless being considered for multi-organ transplant; - 4.
 Stroke, acute coronary syndrome, or myocardial infarction (excluding demand ischemia) within 30 days; - 5.
 Inadequate cardiac, renal, pulmonary, or hepatic function; - 6.
 Significant, uncorrectable, life-limiting medical condition; - 7.
 Septic shock; - 8.
 Active extrapulmonary or disseminated infection; - 9.
 Active tuberculosis infection;

 - 10. HIV infection with detectable viral load; - 11.
 Progressive cognitive impairment; - 12.
 Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 13.
 Absence of an adequate or reliable social support system; - 14.
-Other severe uncontrolled medical condition expected to limit survival after transplant. - II.
-It is the policy of PHW that a tandem autologous transplant followed by an allogeneic transplant followed by an allogeneic transplant from a human leukocyte antigen (HLA)-identical sibling donor with reduced-intensity conditioning is medically necessary for untreated, newly diagnosed MM, when none of the contraindications in section I.B. are present. - III.
-It is the policy of PHW that a tandem autologous transplant followed by an allogeneic transplant from an HLA-compatible unrelated donor for untreated, newly diagnosed MM, and with none of the contraindications in section I.B., will be considered on a case by case basis. - IV.
-It is the policy of PHW that the current evidence does not support tandem transplants for any other indication than what is listed above.
+Other severe uncontrolled medical condition expected to limit survival after transplant. - 15.
+Active substance use or dependence including current tobacco use, vaping, marijuana use (unless prescribed by a licensed practitioner), or IV drug use without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
+Serial blood and urine testing may be used to verify abstinence from substances that are of concern. - II.
+It is the policy of PHW that a tandem autologous transplant followed by an allogeneic transplant from a human leukocyte antigen (HLA)-identical sibling donor with reduced-intensity conditioning is medically necessary for untreated, newly diagnosed MM, when none of the contraindications in section I.B. are present. - III.
+It is the policy of PHW that a tandem autologous transplant followed by an allogeneic transplant from an HLA-compatible unrelated donor for untreated, newly diagnosed MM, and with none of the contraindications in section I.B., will be considered on a case-by-case basis by the Medical Director.